 - Emotional factors such as losing control of physical capabilities (difficulty with walking), mental capabilities (managing their own finances), loss of driving privileges, loss of their home or living situation, loss of friends, family, pets, etc. End of life issues such as regrets, anxiety over dying, depression, etc.

-Understanding what issues are contributing to your elderly parents’ state of being will help you to cope with their nasty behaviors.
+Understanding what mental illness or physical problems are contributing to your elderly parents’ state of being will help you to cope with their nasty behaviors.